-The composition of the group should include:
+The composition of the group should include :

 - SLT member/s

 - Designated Safeguarding Lead (DSL)

 - Online Safety Lead (OSL)

-- · Teaching staff member
+- Teaching staff member

 - Support staff member

 - Governor

 - Parent/Carer

 - IT Support Provider

 - Learner representation for advice and feedback.
+Learner voice is essential in the makeup of the online safety group, but learners would only be expected to take part in committee meetings where deemed relevant.

 - 2.1.
 Other people may be invited to attend the meetings at the request of the Chairperson on behalf of the committee to provide advice and assistance where necessary.

 - 2.2.
 Committee members must declare a conflict of interest if any incidents being discussed directly involve themselves or members of their families.

 - 2.3.
 Committee members must be aware that many issues discussed by this group could be of a sensitive or confidential nature

 - 2.4.
 When individual members feel uncomfortable about what is being discussed they should be allowed to leave the meeting with steps being made by the other members to allow for these sensitivities